-Highlight Camera in the Main menu and press the 🗗 button.
+Highlight Camera in the Main menu and press the 🖃 button.
 The Camera setup screen appears.

-Figure 37 - Camera setup screen.
+Figure 34 - Camera setup screen.

-The Camera setup screen displays the camera inputs in groups of four: 1 to 4, 5 to 8, 9 to 12 and 13 to 16.
+The Camera setup screen displays the camera inputs in groups of four: 1-4, 5-8, 9-12 and 13-16.

-You can turn the camera number on or off and also hide the video from a camera by highlighting the camera Setup heading and pressing the - button.
-Select from On, Off, Covert 1 or Covert 2.
+You can turn on or off the camera number, and also hide the video of the camera number by highlighting the camera Setup heading and pressing the 🗗 button.
+Select the On, Off, Covert 1 or Covert 2 from a drop-down list.

-NOTE: When set to Covert 1, the DVR displays the camera title and status icons on the covert video.
-When set to Covert 2, the DVR displays only the camera title on the covert video.
+NOTE: When selecting the Covert 1, the DVR displays the camera title and status icons on the covert video.
+When selecting the Covert 2, the DVR displays only camera title on the covert video.